LucasDelfino92/morrowindsharp/setup.md

 DLC: Tribunal
 DLC: Bloodmoon
 ```
 Your plugins are listed on the pane to the right.
-This is the order in which Morrowind loads their plugins, with plugins closer to the bottom overwriting the records of plugins closer to the top (if conflicting records are present).
+This is the order in which Morrowind loads its plugins, with plugins closer to the bottom overwriting the records of plugins closer to the top (if conflicting records are present).
 We will refer to it as our **load order**.

 Reorganize it to read as follows using drag and drop.
 ```